iq3addLi/riot-tab/README.md

 ```

 ## Access
-From the tag of the child you can refer from opts.nav
+From the tag of the child you can refer from opts.tab
 ```js
 opts.tab
 opts.tabBarController // Familiar to iOS engineers